Lauenburg/MPGRegression/README.md

-# MPG Regression
+# MPG Regression Project

-This project encapsulates a structured pipeline for the MPG Regression Model.
-The pipeline is comprised of the following three major components:
+The MPG Regression project offers a structured pipeline for loading a the MPG CSV dataset and training a linear regression model.
+This document outlines the project's structure, configuration, database logging, prediction service, and setup instructions.

-1. **CSVDataLoader Class**: Responsible for efficiently loading the CSV data.
+## Project Components

-2. **LinearRegressionModel Class**: Streamlines the setup for the regression model.
+1. **CSVDataLoader Class**: Efficiently loads CSV data.
-3. **LinearRegressionTrainer Class**: Manages the meticulous training of the model.
+2. **LinearRegressionModel Class**: Provides a streamlined setup for the regression model.

-**Execution Guide**:
+3. **LinearRegressionTrainer Class**: Handles the detailed training of the model.

-Initiate the pipeline through the `main.py` in the root directory.
+## How to Execute

-**Configuration Guide**:
+Run `main.py` in the root directory to start the pipeline.

-Configure the model settings via the Hydra `config.yaml` file located in the `conf/` directory.
+## Configuration

-**SQL Metric Database**:
+Modify the `config.yaml` file in the `conf/` directory to adjust model settings.

-This repository employs SQLite3 for logging information related to datasets, models, and training data.
-It organizes data into three tables: Datasets, Models, and Training.
-The Training table is interlinked with the other two tables through foreign keys, ensuring a structured and relational database setup.
-Besides configuration information we log for each training run the last training and validation score, the evolution score, and the coefficient of determination (R^2).
+## SQL Metric Database

-To join the Training rows with those of the Datasets and Models tables using foreign keys run:
+Utilizes SQLite3 to log dataset, model, and training data, maintaining structure and relations through three tables: Datasets, Models, and Training.
+Execute the provided SQL command to join the tables.

 ```sql
 SELECT *